kobo/gaiden/doc/getting-started.md

 installed, but it is not necessary to install Groovy because it's bundled with the Gaiden distribution.

-Installing Gainden on Unix based systems is easiest with [GVM](http://gvmtool.net/):
+Installing Gaiden on Unix based systems is easiest with [GVM](http://gvmtool.net/):

 ```sh
 $ gvm install gaiden